Notes on the MK4 and MMU3

 links you into the MK4 build at the point the buddy board is installed.

-- The linear bearings are all replaced
+- The Z linear bearings are replaced.
+You will be left with

 - The 10mm Z axis rods are included.

 - All the MK4 printed parts are used.
+You get

 - The MK3.9 kit does not include new X,Y and Z axis servos.